 The study contents are correspondingly comprehensive: Among others, general and biological psychology, developmental psychology, personality psychology or social psychology are part of the curriculum.
 The health sciences focus of the study is covered in the higher semesters by modules from the areas of clinical psychology and health psychology.
 Also a Master in Psychology and Mental Health is possible.
 Here, students can choose between the main areas of behavioral therapy, neuropsychology and gerontopsychology and deepen their knowledge accordingly.

-"Our graduates can, for example, work in HIV counseling at public health offices, in rehabilitation facilities or in occupational health care.
-Those who specialize in gerontopsychology in the master's work focus on age-appropriate life and can develop concepts for the design of retirement homes and senior citizen mobility options for municipalities.
-For example, our graduates also provide scientific support for projects that help change public awareness of mental illness. "
+“Our graduates can work, for example, in HIV counseling in health offices, in rehabilitation facilities or in occupational health care.
+Those who specialize in gerontopsychology in the master's degree deal with age-appropriate living and can develop concepts for the design of retirement homes and senior-friendly means of transportation for municipalities.
+For example, our graduates also provide scientific support for projects that contribute to changing public awareness of mental illnesses. ”

 Overall, H: G graduates will find opportunities in all areas of health promotion, prevention and intervention, where hair shaver claims there is an increasing demand for academically trained professionals.
 When it comes to therapy, psychotherapists are needed.
 Whether further training as a psychological psychotherapist for the H: G graduates is possible, however, has not yet been conclusively clarified.
 H: G is currently examining this together with the responsible medical societies.
 Even for graduates who want to complete the study program at H: G with a Bachelor of Science and want to move to another state university for the Master, this can be difficult: Because the degrees at the H: G are equal to the degrees of state Higher education institutions and the bachelor are theoretically recognized at each university, but in practice the admission of a graduate always depends on the number of study places that are awarded for a master, as Chancellor Haarbusch makes clear:

-"It is more likely that undergraduate graduates of state colleges who do not get a place in the master's programs will come to us.
-Because in contrast to state universities, we will probably be able to give all our bachelor graduates access to the master's degree program, which meets the qualification requirements. "
+“It is more likely that Bachelor graduates from state universities who do not get a place in the Master’s courses will switch to us.
+In contrast to state universities, we are likely to be able to give all of our bachelor graduates access to the master’s program that meet the qualification requirements. ”